How to Get the Burnt Smell Out of Your Microwave - and Your Home

 More Ways to Use and Maintain Your Microwave

-How a Microwave Works Discover all the ways microwaves work hard to deliver hot food fast.
+How Does a Microwave Work?
+Discover all the ways microwaves work hard to deliver hot food fast.

 How to Clean a Microwave in 3 Steps What’s the best way to clean a microwave?
 Learn how to clean a microwave with vinegar or lemon to deodorize and refresh this hardworking appliance.